 2025 Davis Cup

-Canada will be hoping to avoid a repeat of their heartbreaking loss in the 2025 Qualifiers First Round at IGA Stadium in Montreal.
+Canada was hoping to avoid a repeat of their heartbreaking loss in the 2025 Qualifiers First Round at IGA Stadium in Montreal.
 The hosts got off to a slow start against Hungary, losing both singles matches on the opening day.
 They fought back to level the tie at 2-2 thanks to a doubles win from Draxl and Vasek Pospisil and a singles upset for Diallo, but Marton Fucsovics defeated Galarneau to send the hosts to the World Group I.

 In September, Canada cruised past Israel, losing just one set in a 4-0 sweep to get back in the Qualifiers in 2026.
 Diallo, Draxl, and Harper all had singles wins, while Draxl and Harper added a doubles victory.